 Freedom of Information

 The Freedom of Information Act 2000 (FOI) gives people a general right of access to information held by public authorities.

-The act was introduced to help bring about a culture of openness within the public sector.
 Information held by public authorities should be available and accessible to everyone.

+The act was introduced to help bring about a culture of openness within the public sector and give the public a better understanding of how authorities carry out their duties; why they make the decisions they do; and how they spend public money.

-Public authorities have two main duties under the act:
+Every public authority has two main duties under the act:

 - details of information it will routinely make available;